VIBE: Vector Index Benchmark for Embeddings: Abstract

 \section{Abstract}

-Approximate nearest neighbor (ANN) search is a performance-critical component of many machine learning pipelines.
-Rigorous benchmarking is essential for evaluating the performance of vector indexes for ANN search.
-However, the datasets of the existing benchmarks are no longer representative of the current applications of ANN search.
-Hence, there is an urgent need for an up-to-date set of benchmarks.
-To this end, we introduce Vector Index Benchmark for Embeddings (\textsc{VIBE}), an open source project for benchmarking ANN algorithms. \textsc{VIBE} contains a pipeline for creating benchmark datasets using dense embedding models characteristic of modern applications, such as retrieval-augmented generation (RAG).
-To replicate real-world workloads, we also include out-of-distribution (OOD) datasets where the queries and the corpus are drawn from different distributions.
-We use \textsc{VIBE} to conduct a comprehensive evaluation of SOTA vector indexes, benchmarking 21 implementations on 12 in-distribution and 6 out-of-distribution datasets.
+Approximate nearest neighbor (ANN) search is a performance-critical component of many machine learning pipelines, and rigorous benchmarking is essential for assessing the performance of vector indexes for ANN search.
+However, the datasets of existing benchmarks no longer represent modern ANN applications, creating a need for an up-to-date benchmark.
+To address this gap, we introduce Vector Index Benchmark for Embeddings (\textsc{VIBE}), an open-source framework for benchmarking ANN algorithms. \textsc{VIBE} provides a pipeline for generating benchmark datasets with dense embedding models representative of modern applications, including retrieval-augmented generation (RAG).
+To represent real-world workloads, we also include out-of-distribution (OOD) datasets where the queries and the corpus are drawn from different distributions.
+These include multimodal retrieval datasets and maximum inner product search (MIPS) datasets covering two recent use cases: approximate attention computation and reductions of multi-vector retrieval to single-vector MIPS.
+We use \textsc{VIBE} to conduct a comprehensive evaluation of 22 open-source vector-index implementations across 11 in-distribution and 8 out-of-distribution datasets.
+The benchmark is available at \url{https://github.com/vector-index-bench/vibe}